Infamous 2: Continuation

 A stand-alone expansion for Infamous 2, titled Infamous: Festival of Blood, was announced at Gamescom and released on October 25, 2011.
 A vampire-themed spinoff, Infamous: Festival of Blood features a non-canon story set in New Marais.
 The story follows an infected Cole that must kill the vampire which bit him in order to save his soul.
 The game featured new enemies and powers.
-A stand-alone sequel to Infamous 2, titled Infamous Second Son, was announced at PlayStation Meeting 2013 for PlayStation 4 and was released worldwide on March 31, 2014.
+A standalone sequel to Infamous 2, titled Infamous Second Son, was announced in 2013 and released worldwide in March 2014 for the PlayStation 4.
 The game takes place seven years after Infamous 2 and follows Delsin Rowe, a new protagonist in the city of Seattle.